-The average time taken to conclude complaints investigated at Stage 2 of the procedure is slightly lower than for the equivalent period last year.
+The average time taken to conclude complaints investigated at Stage 2 of the procedure is the same compared to the equivalent period last year.
 The average time taken to conclude Stage 2 complaints was within the statutory timescale of twenty working days.